Diversifying funding streams to promote program sustainability and institutionalize innovative practices |

-Children and Family Futures (CFF) provides training and technical assistance to tribes, states, counties, and community agencies as they navigate the complexities of funding and sustaining family-centered services.
-CFF has over 20 years of experience providing expert consultation and effective tools and strategies to help sites fund and sustain innovation that benefit families affected by substance use disorders.
+We provide training and technical assistance to Tribes, states, counties, and community agencies as they navigate the complexities of funding and sustaining family-centered services.
+We have over 25 years of experience providing expert consultation, effective tools, and strategies to help sites fund and sustain innovation benefiting families affected by substance use disorders (SUDs).

-Children and Family Futures has decades of experience and expertise in assisting communities to develop inventories of funding streams and develop the diverse cross-systems partnerships necessary to assist in their sustainability efforts.
+Our decades of experience and expertise has been effective in helping communities develop both inventories of funding streams and the diverse cross-systems partnerships necessary to ensure successful sustainability efforts.

 CFF ACTIVITIES